SOSJ001/oluJohnson/FORM_SETUP_GUIDE.md

 		`;

 		// Option 1: Using MailApp (works with any email provider)
-		// Send email with better deliverability settings MailApp.sendEmail({
+		// Send notification email to service engineer MailApp.sendEmail({
 			to: 'service.engineer@olujohnsonbusinesstechnicalservices.com',
 			subject: 'New Tasmal X License Renewal Request',
 			body: emailBody,
-			replyTo: data.email, // Use the form submitter's email as reply-to
+			replyTo: data.email // Use the form submitter's email as reply-to });

-			name: 'Tasmal X License System' // Sender name (if supported) });
+		// Send confirmation copy to form submitter (more reliable than BCC) if (data.email) {
+			const confirmationBody = `
+Thank you for submitting your Tasmal X License Renewal Request.

+Your request has been received and is being processed.
+Below is a copy of your submission:

+${emailBody}

+We will contact you shortly regarding your license renewal.

+Best regards,
+Olu Johnson Business Technical Services
+			`;
+			MailApp.sendEmail({
+				to: data.email,
+				subject: 'Confirmation: Tasmal X License Renewal Request Received',
+				body: confirmationBody
+			});
+		}

 		// Option 2: Using GmailApp (Gmail accounts only - sometimes works better)
 		// Uncomment this and comment out MailApp above if MailApp doesn't work